davenkin/andy-springboot-sample/ADRs/007_object_implementation_patterns.md

   software, and they both are facade which orchestrate other components to work but does not contain business logic by themselves
-- EventHandler can use `ExceptionSwallowRunner` to run multiple independent operations, in which exceptions raised in one operation does not affect later operations
+- EventHandler can use `ExceptionSwallowRunner` to run multiple independent operations, in which exceptions raised in one operation does not affect other operations

 Example [EquipmentDeletedEventEventHandler](../src/test/java/deviceet/sample/equipment/eventhandler/EquipmentDeletedEventEventHandler.java):